Judy Martz

-Judith Helen Martz (née Morstein; July 28, 1943 – October 30, 2017) was an American Republican Party politician, businesswoman, and Olympian speed skater who served as the 22nd governor of Montana from 2001 to 2005.
-She was the first and only woman to hold the office.
+Judith Helen Martz (née Morstein; July 28, 1943 – October 30, 2017) was an American politician, businesswoman, and Olympian speed skater who served as the 22nd governor of Montana from 2001 to 2005.
+A member of the Republican Party, she was the first, and as of 2025, the only woman to hold the office.
 She previously served as the 31st Lieutenant Governor of Montana from 1997 to 2001 under the governorship of Marc Racicot.

 Early life and education

 Martz was born July 28, 1943, in Big Timber, Montana, as Judith Helen Morstein.
-She graduated from Butte High School in 1961 and attended Eastern Montana College.
-Martz's father was a miner and rancher, and her mother was, at various times, a cook, liquor-store clerk and motel maid.
+Her father was a miner and rancher, and her mother was, at various times, a cook, liquor-store clerk and motel maid.
+Morstein graduated from Butte High School in 1961 and attended Eastern Montana College.

 Career

-Martz was a speed skater at the 1964 Olympics (1500 metres), 1962 Miss Rodeo Montana, and owner and operator, with her husband, Harry, of a garbage disposal service in her hometown of Butte, Montana.
+Morstein was named Miss Rodeo Montana in 1962.
+She competed on the U.S. women's speed skating team at the 1964 Winter Olympics (1500 meters).
 She was one of the first two Montana women to appear in the Olympics.

-In 1996, Martz became the first female Lieutenant Governor of Montana, elected with Marc Racicot.
-She served as Lieutenant Governor from 1997 to 2001.
+Morstein married Harry Martz in 1965; she and her husband owned and operated a garbage disposal service in Butte, Montana.

+Martz helped to establish the U.S. High Altitude Speed Skating Center in Butte.
+She also worked as a field representative for Republican U.S. Sen. Conrad Burns from 1989 to 1995.

+Gov. Marc Racicot appointed Martz as lieutenant governor of Montana in 1995 after her predecessor, Denny Rehberg, stepped down to run for U.S. Senate.
+Martz was the first female lieutenant governor in the state's history.
+In 1996, Martz was elected lieutenant governor as Racicot's running mate.

 Governor of Montana

 2000 Montana gubernatorial election

 In the Montana gubernatorial election of 2000, Martz won the Republican primary over conservative activist and University of Montana law professor Rob Natelson 57 percent to 43 percent.
-She went on to defeat her Democratic opponent, State Auditor Mark O'Keefe, in the general election by a margin of 51 percent to 47 percent.
-She was Montana's first female governor.
+She went on to defeat her Democratic opponent, State Auditor Mark O'Keefe, in the general election by a margin of 51 percent to 47 percent despite being outspent by a three-to-one margin.
+Martz's running mate was Karl Ohs.